14 Top-Rated Attractions & Things to Do in Billings, MT

 Updated May 4, 2023

-As a resident of Montana from 2018 to 2023, Author Brad Lane spent time visiting and writing on Billings.
+As a resident of Montana, Author Brad Lane spent time visiting and writing on Billings.

 Billings is on the banks of the Yellowstone River in south-central Montana.
 It's Montana's largest city, with over 100,000 residents.
 Far from crowded, though, Billings is known as Montana's Trailhead, and Big Sky landscapes and public spaces surround the city, catering to hiking, mountain biking, and several sightseeing opportunities in nature.
 The city itself is backdropped by magnificent sandstone cliffs known as the Rimrocks.